Chess.com Open 2026 — How to Play

 Practical Stuff Before You Hit 'Join'

 **Time control is 10+0.** No increment.
-If you usually play 15+10 or longer rapid, practice without increment first.
+If you usually play 15+10 or longer rapid, practice a few games without increment — even five or six will recalibrate your instincts.
 The endgame pressure is completely different when your clock is ticking down to zero with no bonus seconds.
 I've hung more pieces in sub-30-second scrambles than I'd care to admit.

 **No entry fee.** I'll say it again because it's wild for a quarter-million-dollar tournament.
 Free.
 Just register and play.
 Check the Chess.com events calendar for exact start times.